Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

-The intial motivation for studying cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$ comes from our attempts \cite{DolegaFeray2016} on proving the $b$-conjecture -- one of the major open problems in the theory of Jack symmetric functions posed by Goulden and Jackson \cite{GouldenJackson1996}.
+The initial motivation for studying cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$ comes from our attempts \cite{DolegaFeray2016} to prove the $b$-conjecture -- one of the major open problems in the theory of Jack symmetric functions posed by Goulden and Jackson \cite{GouldenJackson1996}.
 The $b$-conjecture states that the coefficients of a certain multivariate generating function $\psi(\xx,\yy,\zz;\beta)$ involving Jack symmetric functions can be interpreted as weighted generating functions of graphs embedded into surfaces.
-Except some special cases \cite{BrownJackson2007, LaCroix2009, KanunnikovVassilieva2016, Dolega2016} not much is known and the $b$-conjecture is still wide open.
-However, in our recent paper \cite{DolegaFeray2016} we were able to rewrite the function $\psi(\xx,\yy,\zz;\beta)$ as a linear combination of cumulants of Jack symmetric functions, which are specializations of cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$.
-In view of this result, understanding of the structure of cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$ is of great interest as a potential tool for solving the $b$-conjecture.
+Except some special cases \cite{BrownJackson2007, LaCroix2009, KanunnikovVassilieva2016, Dolega2017a} not much is known and the $b$-conjecture is still wide open.
+However, in our recent paper \cite{DolegaFeray2016} the author and F\'eray were able to rewrite the function $\psi(\xx,\yy,\zz;\beta)$ as a linear combination of cumulants of Jack symmetric functions, which are specializations of cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$, and we showed that \cref{theo:podzielnosc} implies a partial solution of the $b$-conjecture.
+In view of this result, understanding of the structure of cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$ is of great interest as a potential tool for solving the $b$-conjecture in general.